RHFieldProductManagement/baremetal-ipi-lab/01-intro.md

 This is a long-term strategy that we're embarking on.

-It's not a VMware replacement, it's not an OpenStack replacement, and it's not an RHV replacement.
+It's not a VMware replacement, it's not an OpenStack replacement, and it's not (yet) an RHV replacement.
 We _are_ beginning to build out the feature set of OpenShift to match those capabilities that some of the other on-premises solutions can provide, but we must "run before we walk" here and continue to sell what we have on the truck today - stable, mature, and capable pieces of software.

 **This is an exciting journey for both us and our customers.**